waggle-sensor/waggle/wagman/v3/manager/qa/wagman_rtc_timekeep_test/README.md

 # Test Scope and Coverage

 This test evaluates the following aspects of Wagman system design. </br>
-1. Wagman's ability to keep time when power is disconnected. </br>
+1. Wagman's ability to keep time when the main 5V power is disconnected. </br>
 </br>

 # Test Setup Procedure